tyermercado/Library-management-system/README.md

 - 🔐 Each book has a **unique ID**, even if books share the same title and author.
 - 📅 Tracks **book entry and release dates**.
-- 🔍 Includes a **live title search** feature to filter books dynamically as the user types.
+- 🔍 Includes a **title search** feature to filter books dynamically as the user types.

 ---